 D. Department for Education Key Stage 4 Performance Data 2019

-The Department for Education publishes school performance data in January of each school year, this focuses on the performance of the previous year's Year 11 students.
-Our current most recent data is therefore for our Summer 2019 leavers.
+The Department for Education usually publishes school performance data in January of each school year, this focuses on the performance of the previous year's Year 11 students.
+The Government has announced that it will not publish any school educational performance data based on tests, assessments or exams for 2020.
+The most recent data is therefore for our Summer 2019 leavers.

 We are required to publish the following data for our 2019 Year 11 leavers: